 Graduate students accepted into the Geological Sciences M.S. program are expected to have the equivalent of the undergraduate Geological Sciences degree from East Carolina University.
 Students must ultimately eliminate deficiencies defined at the time of their entrance into the program.

-All graduate students must pass a comprehensive qualifying exam administered during their first semester.
+All graduate students must pass an entrance exam administered during their first semester.
 This exam is used primarily as a diagnostic tool to identify weaknesses in the student's geologic background.
 Doing a project or taking a course in any weak area addresses poor performance on any portion of the exam.
 Preparation for the exam should include a review of your undergraduate course material and thorough understanding of all material in a good freshman geology textbook.

 The M.S. degree in Geology requires 30-33 semester hours (s.h.) of requires 30-33 semester hours (s.h.) of course work from the following categories.
 Course choices must be approved by each student's major professor or, prior to choosing a major professor, the Director of Graduate Studies.